 Get your documentation in order

 If you’re planning to travel, first things first.
-Check the validity of your passport in good time, preferably three to four months before your trip.
-This will give you enough time to renew it if you discover it won’t be valid for travel.
+Check the validity of your passport in good time, at least four months before your trip.
+This should give you enough time to renew it if you discover it won’t be valid for travel.
 Most countries will let you travel on a passport that’s valid for at least three months from the date you plan to leave the country you’re visiting.
-Please be aware, in some countries, border officials require passport holders to have at least six months of remaining validity, to enter their country.
+Please be aware that some countries outside the Schengen area may require passport holders to have at least six months of remaining validity, upon entry.
 If you need to renew your passport earlier than planned, allow up to 10 weeks for your application to be processed.

 A green card is no longer required for driving in EU countries; however, you’ll need a certificate to prove you have motorhome insurance, so make sure you have this with you, just in case you’re asked to show it.
-If you’re extending your trip to countries such as Albania, Azerbaijan, Belarus, Moldova, Russia, Turkey, or Ukraine, you may need a green card.
+If you’re extending your trip to countries such as Albania, Azerbaijan, Belarus, Moldova, Turkey, or Ukraine, you may need a green card.
 A green card is proof that you have vehicle insurance when driving abroad.
 You can contact your insurer to get one for your vehicle.
 They’ll either post it to you (allow up to 6 weeks) or tell you how to download it, so you can print it off yourself.
+Further information on vehicle insurance for driving abroad can be found at GOV.UK.

 Get a UK sticker

-From September 29th 2021, the GB bumper sticker required for travel in Europe became invalid and was replaced with the UK identifier.
-You must now display a UK identifier sticker when driving a UK-registered vehicle abroad, unless your number plate already has the UK identifier with the Union Jack.
+You must display a UK identifier sticker when driving a UK-registered vehicle abroad, unless your number plate already has the UK identifier with the Union Jack.
 If your number plate has one of the following, you will need to affix a separate UK sticker to your rear bumper.

 If you’re in Spain, Cyprus or Malta, you must display a UK sticker no matter what is on your number plate.